frederic-perez/AmE-dictionary/data/idioms.md

 __all in__
 __all kidding aside__ ((all) kidding aside) In all seriousness; being frank for a moment.
 __all of a dither__ In a nervous, confused, or agitated state.
+__all of a sudden__
 __all over (something)__ :dart: __1__ Actively doing or working on something. _You need this printed out?
 No worries, I’m all over it._ __2__ Very interested in something. _My daughter is all over tennis these days, so I just signed her up for some lessons._
 __all over the map__
 __all over the place<sup>1</sup>__ _adj_ :two: Inconsistent; lacking a clear pattern; with a large amount of variation. _I asked each person in turn, and their answers were all over the place._ _Amy Schumer has been all over the place lately._
 __all over the place<sup>2</sup>__ _adv_ :two: __1__ Thoroughly; completely. _I took a big piece of paper and then just painted flowers all over the place._ __2__ In multiple directions, sometimes in a random or near random pattern. _They started firing all over the place._ _He poured a big glass of milk but then it spilled all over the place._
 __all over__ _Dick jokes all over._
-__all sizzle and no steak__ Disappointing or anticlimactic.
-Having an exciting, promising, important, or aggrandizing buildup that proves to be unwarranted.
+__all sizzle and no steak__ :two: Disappointing or anticlimactic.
+Having an exciting, promising, important, or aggrandizing buildup that proves to be unwarranted. _Everyone is in a panic over the supposed water shortages, but personally I think the whole thing is all sizzle and no steak._
 __all that jazz__ :four: All that stuff; all that nonsense.
 __all the difference in the world__ The greatest degree of difference that is possible or conceivable.
 Without the verbs “mean” or “make,” it is used to compare two disparate things.
+__all the rage__ _slang_ Very popular. _Disco music was all the rage in the 1970s._
 __all things considered__ :two::hammer:
 __all too often__ Too frequently. _We see this problem all too often._
 __all-out war__ Unrestricted fighting or conflict.
 This phrase can be used literally or hyperbolically. _I fear that an invasion will lead to all-out war._ _It is all-out war right now for that empty corner office._